jedi-academy/learn-2420/data/labs/lab09.md

 Locating files (section 14.7) is another necessary skill for your toolbox.
 What is the difference between `find` and `locate`?

-The review lab (section 14.9) is the one to work through, saving the terminal output for it only, for submission to the D2L dropbox for this lab.
+The review lab (section 14.9) is the one to work through, if you want some practice.

 ##15 Using Virtualized Systems <<lab part 2>>

 Red Hat has some great virtualization tools, like their Kernel-based Virtual Machine ([KVM](https://www.redhat.com/en/resources/kvm-%E2%80%93-kernel-based-virtual-machine)).
 They are also major supporters of the [OpenStack](https://en.wikipedia.org/wiki/OpenStack) initiative.
-FYI - the May 2018 [OpenStack Summit](https://www.openstack.org/summit/vancouver-2018/) will be here in Vancouver :)

 You can read about these, but cannot play with them, in our current environment.
 KVM can be selected at installation time, if you are installing RHEL (not CentOS), and if you have an installation number.
 Neither applies to us.

-Do read section 15, to familiarize yourself with Red Hat's perspective on virtualization.
+I do suggest that youread section 15, to familiarize yourself with Red Hat's perspective on virtualization.
 You will find many similarities with our VMs running in VirtualBox.

 Not to worry - I have a virtualization exercise for you!